What Is a Casting Director?

 It may come as a surprise to learn exactly what a casting director is responsible for.
 Of course, they help gather a number of actor candidates for a given role in a film, television production or other theatrical production, but there's more.
 A casting director also reads the script and meets with the producer, director and sometimes the writer, to get an idea of the "type" of person a given role calls for.
 Once this is determined, then the casting director gets to work.

 As a casting director, you'll meet with any number of individuals and begin to narrow down the field in order to select the best candidates.
 Once a handful of hopefuls have been identified, your job is to present them to the director, producer, and often writer, of the project.

 Casting directors meet with thousands of actors over the course of a given year, not to mention a lifetime.
-They must determine whether an actor fits the look of a character as well as whether or not that particular actor would be believable in the role they will be cast for.
+They must determine whether an actor fits the look of a character as well as whether or not that particular actor would be believable in the role for which they will be cast.

 To become a casting director, you must first have the following skills: